Created by: Gunnar Steinn Magnússon

 This tutorial contains the following sections:

 - Exception Process types

 - User Mapping

 There are mainly two types of exceptions:

-- Actionable exceptions: Exceptions that can be fixed and the goal should be to fix all actionable exceptions.
-Example of actionable exceptions are: products without a price and discrepancy in customers information between systems. exMon will monitor the lifespan of exceptions, when they were created, when they were fixed and who worked on the exception.
-Query owners can use reports to analyze how long exceptions are open, what progress specific users are making and overall health of their system.
+exMon monitors the lifespan of exceptions.
+Specifically, when an exception was made, when they were fixed and who worked on the exception.
+Query owners can use reports to analyse how long an exception is open, the progress specific users are making and the overall health of their system.

-- Informational exceptions: Exception that can’t be fixed after they occur.
-For example; sales with an unusually high discount or employee that credited the fee of an invoice.
-The goal with informational exceptions is to monitor and look out for trends and patterns and see what is causing these exceptions.
-And in turn to change employee behavior.
+- Informational exceptions are exceptions that can’t be fixed after they occur.
+For example, sales with an unusually high discount or employees that credited the fee of an invoice.
+The goal with informational exceptions is to monitor and identify patterns. exMon does this to help you see what is causing these exceptions and in turn change employee behaviour.